Truth or Dare (2017 film)

 Truth or Dare is a 2017 American supernatural horror television film directed by Nick Simon and written by Thommy Hutson and Ethan Lawrence.
-The film stars Cassie Scerbo, Brytni Sarpy, Mason Dye, Harvey Guillen, Luke Baines, Ricardo Hoyos, Alexxis Lemire, Christina Masterson as eight teenagers forced to play a deadly game of truth or dare by a vengeful spirit, and as Heather Langenkamp as a survivor of the game from decades earlier.
+The film stars Cassie Scerbo, Brytni Sarpy, Mason Dye, Harvey Guillen, Luke Baines, Ricardo Hoyos, Alexxis Lemire, Christina Masterson as eight teenagers forced to play a deadly game of truth or dare by a vengeful spirit, and Heather Langenkamp as a survivor of the game from decades earlier.
 The film premiered on Syfy on October 8, 2017.
 It received negative reviews from critics.

-The plot focuses on a group of eight college students who rent a haunted house on Halloween that is said to be haunted by a vengeful spirit after losing a deadly game of truth or dare many years beforehand.
-The group decide to play the game and are forced to follow through in answering humiliating truths honestly, act upon each increasingly alarming dare asking them to do violent things to themselves or others, or face deadly consequences.
+The plot focuses on a group of eight college students who rent a house on Halloween that is said to be haunted after a deadly game of truth or dare many years beforehand.
+The group decide to play the game and are forced to follow through in answering humiliating truths honestly, act upon increasingly alarming dares asking them to do violent things to themselves or others, or face deadly consequences.